 PHOTO ORGANIZING SIMPLIFIED

-my children as they enter adulthood or for the next generation.
+as they enter adulthood or for the next generation.
 With the recent birth of my granddaughter, I have implemented a simpler system.
-Now, I upload photos from my smartphone to an online
+Now, I upload photos from my smartphone to an online photo service,

-create photo albums from there.
+albums from there.
 It’s much easier to create an online album if my photos are already streamlined and sorted.
-For example, in my granddaughter’s album, her pictures are assigned to a
+For example, in my granddaughter’s album, her pictures are assigned to a folder with her

-folder with her name and date.
+name and date.
 With today’s technology, creating beautiful keepsake albums is faster and easier than ever.
-It’s even possible to create albums directly from your smart phone with an
+It’s even possible to create albums directly from your smart phone with an app

 If you find that you have a large assortment of photo prints, you can sort the photos using acid free photo boxes, or you can

 use shoe boxes, temporarily.
 For a recent client, we labeled her shoe boxes as “Travel,” “Nature,” and the names of her children.
 In her case, she decided to pass the photo boxes on to her children

 and skip the albums altogether.
 Other clients prefer to scan the photos, save them virtually and eventually create albums from their computers.